soat-tech-challenge/github-workflows/README.md

 # github-workflows
-Reusable workflows for these repositories actions
+Reusable workflows for the repositories in this organization.